MarkCumminsIRL/DFCS-H3014/labs/01-System_Setup/README.md

     + 5.1 Adding custom interface names for Kali
     + 5.2 Adding custom interface names for Ubuntu
     + 5.3 Changing IP addresses as needed on the command line
-6. Testing your networking connections
+6. Testing your network connections
 ___

 ### 1. Download and install VMware Workstation 15 Pro